 For dates, cost, and registration information, click here.

 Story Time will be held for children pre-school through second grade 10 AM every Thursday in June, July, and August in the Out Door Classroom just behind the statue of Carl Linnaeus.

 We also schedule an evening event once in both the spring and the fall we call Story Time under the Stars beginning at 6:30 to accommodate families whose schedules don't permit attending during the day.
 It's a wonderful opportunity to see how beautiful the garden is as the sun goes down.

 Picture books with garden themes will be read followed by an activity in the Linnaeus Garden.

 Check our Upcoming Events Calendar for dates and topics.

 The first children’s garden was a space at the Linnaeus Teaching Garden, a place they could dig in the earth, plant seeds, and come back later to see how the plants were growing.
 This garden had bright tiles, a trellis, and leafy vegetation.
 The children in the Little Green Thumbs program planted herbs, melons, and more in the spring and harvested the fruits and vegetables in the fall.

 Because the Linnaeus Garden is acquiring new property and making other changes, the Children’s garden is in transition.
 But we will have one.
 The first planting is in April each year with the Little Green Thumbs program.

 Linnaeus Garden Volunteers love to show off our garden.
-We are available to give tours to school groups, scouts, and other children's groups.
+We are available to give tours to classes from public and private schools, homeschool groups, scouts, and other children's groups.

 If you are interested in arranging a tour for your Children’s group, contact our Volunteer Coordinator on 918-746-5136 or 918-746-5125 at the Tulsa Garden Center.
 She will arrange a tour guide and time for your group.